 SLS is a chemical used as a foaming agent in most soaps, shampoos, toothpastes and detergents.
 Studies have shown that even concentrations as small as 0.05% can cause irritation.
 Higher concentrations caused skin corrosion and severe irritation…yuck!
 While this chemical is used in most cosmetic products, it is also used to degrease engines.
 In the same way that Sodium Lauryl Sulfate degreases the engines of cars, it dries up the naturally occurring (and healthy) oil on our skin.

 We met one-on-one with Mother Nature herself and came up with a solution.
-Laundry soap made with all-natural ingredients cleans clothes, softens fabric and leaves contamination of the earth out of the equation.
+Laundry soap made with natural ingredients cleans clothes and softens fabric without those dirty ingredients.

-Zum Clean Laundry Soap is made with coconut oil soap and 100% pure essential oils.
-The natural ingredients like vegetable glycerin will cling to dirt and remove those pesky stains, while the coconut oil will keep clothes feeling zuper soft.
+Zum Laundry Soap is made with coconut oil soap and essential oils.
+The natural ingredients like vegetable glycerin will cling to dirt and remove those pesky stains, while the coconut oil will keep clothes feeling super soft.
 Baking soda removes the unpleasant odors.

 I’m sure you’re feeling a little irked by what you’ve just learned, and even more antsy to go out and get yourself some handmade, healthy and clean-conscience laundry soap.
 Go get ‘em, tiger!